-From the company that brought you the enormously popular studio bike comes the all new Peloton tread, a high end, commercial-grade treadmill with access to an ever-growing library of live and on-demand in-studio classes.
+From the company that brought you the enormously popular studio bike comes the all new Peloton tread, two high end, commercial-grade treadmills with access to an ever-growing library of live and on-demand in-studio classes.

 It's the live classes that separate Peloton from its competitors, and the reason that the company has developed an almost cult like following.
 They're hoping to replicate the bike's success with the new tread.